johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-12-22-prettier-your-csharp-with-dotnet-format-and-lint-staged.md

 ---
-title: "dotnet-format: Prettier your CSharp with lint-staged and husky"
+title: 'dotnet-format: Prettier your CSharp with lint-staged and husky'
 authors: johnnyreilly
 image: blog/2020-12-22-prettier-your-csharp-with-dotnet-format-and-lint-staged/title-image.png
 tags: [Prettier, dotnet-format, lint-staged, husky, CSharpier]
 hide_table_of_contents: false
 ---

 Consistent formatting in a codebase is a good thing.
 We can achieve this in dotnet using `dotnet format`, used in combination with the npm packages `husky` and `lint-staged`.
 This post shows how.

 ![title image reading "dotnet-format: Prettier your CSharp with lint-staged and husky" and the dotnet-format logo](../static/blog/2020-12-22-prettier-your-csharp-with-dotnet-format-and-lint-staged/title-image.png)